Woodland UltraHalf: The World’s Highest Race

 The world’s highest race brings together the best of the best to create a truly world class racing experience.
 The team is the core of the Ultra Half.

-Race Designer Kieren D’Souza is a renowned ultrarunner, who has represented th
+Race Designer Kieren D’Souza is a renowned ultrarunner, who has represented the country several times at the Trail World Championships and elite running events as UTMB, Eiger Ultra, Spartathlon and the like.

 Risk and Safety